 There is no secret to being able to effectively manage your own mental health and wellbeing, let alone that of your school staff.

 Maintaining positive mental health in schools is an ongoing process that requires constant investment.
-Everyone has their own individual needs and different levels of attention.
+Everyone has their own individual needs and require different levels of attention.

 In schools, it’s common for staff to experience high levels of stress and anxiousness, leading to further manifestations of deteriorating health and wellbeing.
 57% of School Business Managers have recently said that the impact of the pandemic on the school budget has led to heightened levels of stress and a negative impact on their personal mental health.